Legally Blonde’s Siobhan Dillon stars in Ghost The Musical at the Piccadilly Theatre

-The National Theatre’s sell-out production of hit comedy One Man, Two Guvnors has transferred to the Theatre Royal Haymarket.
-Richard Bean’s English version of Carlo Goldoni’s classic Italian comedy The Servant of Two Masters now stars Rufus Hound.
+The National Theatre’s sell-out production of hit comedy One Man, Two Guvnors at the Theatre Royal Haymarket.
+Richard Bean’s English version of Carlo Goldoni’s classic Italian comedy The Servant of Two Masters now stars Owain Arthur.

 Richard Bean’s award-winning play is a glorious celebration of British comedy – a unique, laugh-out-loud mix of satire, songs, slapstick and glittering one-liners.

 Fired from his skiffle band, Francis Henshall becomes minder to Roscoe Crabbe.
 But Roscoe is really Rachel, posing as her own dead brother – who’s been killed by her boyfriend Stanley Stubbers.
 Francis spots the chance of an extra meal ticket and takes a job with one Stanley Stubbers – but to prevent discovery, he must keep his two guvnors apart.
 Simple.